 #9.
 Don’t Administer A Wrong Medication

 This is a mistake some hospitals make when they get too busy.
 Sometimes, health workers get so busy that they end up giving a drug meant for patient X to patient Y. This implies that a diabetic patient could be given the drugs of an asthmatic patient.
 Yes!
 These mistakes are made on a daily basis and the patients suffer.
+Sometimes, these mistakes cost the patient the rest of their lives at a JC Recovery Center, for many of these drugs are addictive.
 One way to avoid this particular mistake is to have as many hands as possible and also encourage your patients to ask questions.

 Your patients should be free to ask any questions as regards their medications to avoid this potentially fatal mistake e.g Is that drug for me?
 What does it do?
 Does it have any side effects?
 Are there dos and don’ts attached to the drug?